 Next, while being cautious and making sure not to burn your hands, begin to feel along the top edges of your radiator, checking for cold spots or any areas that don’t seem to be quite as warm as the rest of the radiator.
-These cold spots are a clear indication that air is trapped somewhere inside the system, and that the radiator needs to be bled.
+These cold spots are a clear indication that air is trapped somewhere inside the system, and that you need to bleed the radiator.

 We should also mention that each radiator in your home is independent from the others.
 Therefore, just because you’ve found cold spots on one of your radiators, it does not necessarily mean that each of your radiators will need to be bled.
-Check each one individually, and only bleed those that have cold spots present.
+Check each one individually.
+You only need to bleed those that have cold spots present.

 How To Bleed A Radiator

 There are several steps involved in bleeding your radiators.
-By following these steps carefully, you’ll be able to bleed your radiator lines properly, and will have them back to their original working order in no time.
+Follow these steps carefully, to learn how to bleed your radiators.
+Before long you’ll have them back to their full working order.

-The first, and most important step before bleeding your radiators is to make sure that the heating system is turned off, and that the radiators have cooled down completely so that you won’t end up burning yourself when you bleed the radiators.
+The first, and most important step before bleeding your radiators is to make sure that the heating system is turned off.
+Wait until the radiators have cooled down completely so that you won’t end up burning yourself when you bleed the radiators.

-Once you are certain that the radiator has had sufficient time to cool down, you’ll need to use a screwdriver or radiator key to open the radiator bleed valve.
-The bleed valve is usually located somewhere along the top of the radiator, which allows air to escape easily once it’s opened.
+Once you are certain that the radiator has had sufficient time to cool down, you can use a screwdriver or radiator key to open the radiator bleed valve.
+The bleed valve is usually located somewhere along the top of the radiator.
+It’s designed to allow air to escape easily once it’s opened.